shaloo/docs.arcana/docs/web3-stack/wallets.md

   root_rel_path: ..
 ---

-# Wallets
+# Supported Wallets

 {{config.extra.arcana.company_name}} SDKs works with third-party browser-based wallets as well as the built-in, non-custodial, embedded {{config.extra.arcana.wallet_name}}.

-## Supported Third-party Wallets

-Any browser-based wallet can be enabled in an app that is integrated with the {{config.extra.arcana.company_name}} SDKs.
-For example, MetaMask, Brave, Phantom, etc. Note that the wallet must work with the [[web3-stack-chains|supported chains]].
+=== "{{config.extra.arcana.wallet_name}}"

+    The {{config.extra.arcana.wallet_name}} is an embedded, built-in wallet available to all apps that integrate with the {{config.extra.arcana.sdk_name}}.

+    ### Built-in Wallet UI

+    Developers can choose to use the built-in {{config.extra.arcana.wallet_name}} UI and quickly allow users to sign blockchain transactions via their app.

-## Custom Wallet UI
+    ### Custom Wallet UI

     When using the {{config.extra.arcana.sdk_name}} for user onboarding and gasless transactions, by default the built-in, embedded, non-custodial {{config.extra.arcana.wallet_name}} UI is enabled.

     It is possible to totally replace the {{config.extra.arcana.wallet_name}} UI with a [[config-custom-wallet-ui|custom wallet UI]].

     !!! an-caution "Gasless Transactions"

           Apps integrated with the {{config.extra.arcana.sdk_name}} can use the built-in, [[concept-gasless-transactions|gasless transaction feature]] for signing blockchain transactions via the {{config.extra.arcana.wallet_name}}.

+=== "Third-party Wallets"

+    Any browser-based wallet can be enabled in an app that is integrated with the {{config.extra.arcana.company_name}} SDKs.
+For example, MetaMask, Brave, Phantom, etc. Note that the wallet must work with the [[web3-stack-chains|supported chains]].

+    !!! an-caution "Gasless Transactions"

           To extend this gasless feature in the supported third-party browser-based wallets, apps must integrate with the {{config.extra.arcana.gasless_sdk_name}}.